 Common symptoms of autonomic neuropathies include orthostatic hypotension, neurogenic bladder, erectile dysfunction, gastroparesis, and intractable constipation.
-When somatic fibers are involved, sensory loss in a stocking-and-glove distribution and distal weakness may occur (see also Peripheral Nervous System and Motor Unit Disorders).
+When somatic fibers are involved, sensory loss in a stocking-and-glove distribution and distal weakness may occur (see also Overview of Peripheral Nervous System Disorders).

-Diagnosis is based on demonstration of autonomic failure (see Overview of the Autonomic Nervous System : Evaluation) and of a specific cause of neuropathy (eg, diabetes, amyloidosis).
+Diagnosis of autonomic neuropathy is based on demonstration of autonomic failure and of a specific cause of neuropathy (eg, diabetes, amyloidosis).
 Autoimmune autonomic neuropathy may be suspected after a viral infection.
 Ganglionic anti–acetylcholine receptor antibody A 3 is present in about half of patients with autoimmune autonomic neuropathy and is occasionally present in patients with other autonomic neuropathies.

 * This is a professional Version *